53% Believe Home Worth More Than Purchase Price, Down 27 Points from 2008

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Adults was conducted on January 24-25, 2012 by Rasmussen Reports.
-The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+The national survey of 706 Adult Homeowners was conducted on February 17-18, 2012 by Rasmussen Reports.
+The margin of sampling error is +/- 4 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.